IADR ANZ Conference 2023

 The University of Sydney

-Welcome from the Chair, Greetings and Welcome to Sydney NSW Australia
+Welcome from the Chair, Sydney NSW Australia

 It gives me immense pleasure to extend our invitation on behalf of the Local Organising Committee to attend the 62nd Annual Scientific Meeting of the IADR ANZ division in Sydney, NSW Australia to be held from 27 – 29 September 2023.